mannurulz/mannurulz/README.md

 ### Hi there 👋 I am Manmohan Mishra

 ## I'm a Husband, Father, Developer, and Learner!!
-- 🔭 I’m currently working on developing hybrid cloud based solutions using AI/ML to make positive impact on people lives.
+- 🔭 I’m currently working on developing hybrid cloud based solutions using Data & AI to make positive impact on people lives.
 - 🌱 I’m currently learning Everything and Quantum computing using Criq/Qiskit.
 - 👯 I’m looking to collaborate on Cloud, AI/ML & Blockchain technologies.
 - 💬 Ask me about - Data Science & Engineering or new technologies.